river-wind/CarnNDTerm2Project2/README.md

 ## Analysis

-The Unscented Kalman Filter does an excellent job of prediction position and handling noise, without the need for a Jacobian step like the Extended Kalmann Filter.
+The Unscented Kalman Filter does an excellent job of prediction position and handling noise, returning lower RMSE values than the EKF, without the need for a Jacobian step like the Extended Kalmann Filter.
 After running the completed code with just lidar:

 <img src="T2P2_lidar.png" width="480" alt="lidar only"/>